cujojs/rest/README.md

 ### Working with JSON: ###

 If you paid attention when executing the previous example, you may have noticed that the response.entity is a string.
 Often we work with more complex data types.
-For this, Rest.js supports a rich set of MIME type conversions with the `mime` interceptor.
+For this, rest.js supports a rich set of [MIME type conversions](docs/mime.md) with the [MIME Interceptor](docs/interceptors.md#module-rest/interceptor/mime).
 The correct converter will automatically be chosen based on the `Content-Type` response header.
 Custom converts can be registered for a MIME type, more on that later...

 ```javascript
 var rest, mime, client;